 H-1B Visa Eligibility

-In order to be eligible for an H-1B visa, an individual must have a Bachelor's Degree in their specific field, or an equivalent 12 years’ worth of experience.
+- In order to be eligible for an H-1B visa, an individual must have a Bachelor's degree in their field.
 In fields where state licensure is mandatory, such as in law, the individual must have the necessary license, as well.
-The types of "specialized occupations" applicable to this type of visa include:

 Fashion modeling careers are covered under H-1B3 visas, provided that the worker is “a fashion model of distinguished merit and ability” and that the position requires “a fashion model of prominence.”